nfredrik/mickarucken/README.md

 └── main.py
 ````

 Support functions reside under the lib-folder.
-This i also a folder that the micropython interpreter will look at
+This is also a folder that the micropython interpreter will look at
-to find files for import.
+to find files to import.
 The main file resides under the project root.

 #### Reading temperature and humidity

 The core functionality for reading temperature and humidity is implemented in  a class **TempHum**.
 The
-implementation makes it possible create several objects but different logical pin names.
-Nota Bene: The DHT11 can be called no more than once per second.
+implementation makes it possible create several objects but different logical pin names as parameter to the constructor. **Nota Bene:** The DHT11 can be called no more than once per second.
 In case of reading error an exception will be raised.
 The caller needs to take care of the exception.

 ```python